jarden015/View-Sync/README.md

 It is not digitally signed so just ignore the windows warning.
 Its $100 on steam to sign it if they accept the program.
 I may do that sometime.
 Microsoft defender doesn't pick up any problems.
 I didn't get a chance to scan it with anything else.
 Its possible that anti malware or virus scanners pick up something even though I didn't put any malware or virus in it.

-Currently I can only make the unity project open source if people have licenses to the assets I used in it (Vuplex WebView, ultimate Sprite Shaders, Dot tween).
+Currently I can only make the unity project open source if people have licenses to the assets I used in it (Vuplex WebView, Ultimate Sprite Shaders, Dot Tween).
 About $250 worth.

 Big thanks to all the package and editor creators!